MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/add-team-members-grid.md

 1. On the **Projects** form, on the **Team** tab, select the resource that needs a substitute, and then select **Maintain Bookings**.
 2. Expand the resource to view the projects that it's assigned to.
 3. Right-click the project, and then select **Substitute Resource**.
-4. If you know the resource that you want to substitute for the current resource, select or type the name, and then select **Re-assign**.
+4. If you know the resource that you want to substitute for the current resource, select or type the name, and then select **Reassign**.

-Or. if you ned to search for a resource, complete the following steps.
+Or. if you need to search for a resource, complete the following steps.

 1. Select **Find Substitution**.